closedi/rep/README.md

 1. At the first step you should pick one of the doors and press 'Choose a door' button.
 2. Your opponent(computer) make his choice by opening one of the doors with a trash.
 3. Now you could choose again.
 Pick the same door or another (stick or switch).
 4. All the doors are opened.
-Did you succeed choosing the right one?
+Have you succeed choosing the right one?

 ### Controls